Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Evaluation

 \subsection{Statistics of Exploitable MCP Tools}

-\paragraph{Overall result} \textit{Among all 12,230 tools collected from MCP servers, 5,666 tools were recognized as belonging to at least one threat-relevant capability that could be exploited in MCP-UPD toolchains, accounting for 46.41\% of the total tools.}
+\paragraph{Overall result} \textit{Among all 12,230 tools collected from MCP servers, the tool capability analysis identified 5,666 tools as potentially risky.
+Following dynamic verification, 1,062 tools (8.7\% of the total) were confirmed to possess at least one risk-related capability exploitable in MCP-UPD toolchains.}

-This finding highlights that the MCP tools that can be exploited for MCP-UPD are not rare or isolated cases, but are rather prevalent in the MCP ecosystem.
-As a result, attackers do not need to rely on specially crafted or rare tools, but can easily find and utilize exploitable tools in common MCP servers to implement MCP-UPD.
+This result shows that exploitable capabilities are not rare exceptions, but are widely present across the MCP ecosystem.
+Importantly, this subset represents the \textbf{operational attack surface} of MCP, that is, the tools that an attacker can realistically leverage to construct MCP-UPD toolchains.
+As a result, attackers do not need to rely on specially crafted or rare tools, but can easily find and utilize exploitable tools, making MCP-UPD both practical and broadly applicable in real-world deployments.

-After further analyzing these 5,666 tools, we revealed the detailed distribution of their MCP-UPD related capabilities, as shown in \autoref{fig:tool_statistics}.
-Specifically, 2,484 tools were identified solely as External Ingestion Tools (EIT), 1,917 tools solely as Privacy Access Tools (PAT), and 1,030 tools solely as Network Access Tools (NAT).
-In addition, 121 tools simultaneously qualified as both EIT and PAT, 67 tools as both PAT and NAT, 31 tools as both EIT and NAT, and 16 tools satisfied all three types of capabilities.
-In total, 2,652 tools were identified as EIT, 2,121 as PAT, and 1,144 as NAT.
-The above data further reveals that at each key step in the MCP-UPD toolchain, there are numerous MCP tools that attackers can exploit.
-Some tools can complete multiple steps and even fully cover the entire parasitic attack chain.
+After further analyzing these 1,062 tools, we revealed the detailed distribution of their risk-related capabilities, as shown in \autoref{fig:tool_statistics}.
+Specifically, 472 tools were identified solely as External Ingestion Tools (EIT), 391 tools solely as Privacy Access Tools (PAT), and 180 tools solely as Network Access Tools (NAT).
+In addition, 9 tools qualified for both EIT and PAT, 4 tools for both PAT and NAT, 4 tools for both EIT and NAT, and 2 tools for all three types of capabilities.
+In total, 487 tools were identified as EIT, 406 as PAT, and 190 as NAT.
+The above data reveals that at each key step of the MCP-UPD toolchain, there exists a nontrivial set of MCP tools that can be practically used in real-world attacks.
+Some tools can complete multiple steps and even fully cover the entire MCP-UPD attack.

-In particular, 16 MCP tools that meet all three capabilities are worth noting.
-All of them are command execution tools, which inherently combine the capability to ingest arbitrary external inputs, access local resources, and transmit outputs to external endpoints.
-For example, with \texttt{execute-command}, an attacker could perform the following steps to achieve the MCP-UPD:
+In particular, two MCP tools can provide all three capabilities.
+While capable of executing MCP-UPD independently, their versatility also allows them to function at any stage and combine seamlessly with single-capability tools in MCP-UPD toolchains, greatly broadening options for attacker flexibility.
+For example, with \texttt{execute-command}, an attacker could use it in any stage in MCP-UPD:

 \squishlist